antnks/Telia_Motorola-Arris_VIP-TVBox/README.md

 ⸮^@^@^@
 ```

+### Firmware

-### I fouind the source of Arris firmware, it can be found on one firmware from my spider crawler
+I found the source for Arris firmware, it can be found on url below (i created this script for find the firmwares)

 ```bash
 #!/usr/bin/env bash